PartnerRobotChallengeVirtual/interactive-cleanup-unity/README.md

+### This branch has resources of an event held in May 2018 to verify the contents of WRS2018.

+- Unity scene used in the event
+Assets/Competition/InteractiveCleanup/InteractiveCleanup201805.unity
+- Unity scene for confirming layouts in advance
+Assets/Competition/InteractiveCleanup/InteractiveCleanup201805Layout.unity

+---
 # Interactive Cleanup Project

 This is a Unity project for the Interactive Cleanup task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.